 Tashkent Layover Guide

 If you are flying with a transfer and the interval between flights is a few hours, you can take Tashkent layover tour to spend time pleasantly and interestingly then wandering cafes and souvenir shops of the airport.
-We have packed the most interesting and timesaving route in our Tashkent layover guide to make the best of your few hours in the capital of Uzbekistan and the biggest city in Central Asia.
+We have packed the most interesting and timesaving route in our Tashkent layover guide to make the best of your stopover in the capital of Uzbekistan and the biggest city in Central Asia.

 Most popular sights